• September 26, 2024

 The stock market became increasingly accessible to the average American during the 1920s.
 Technological advancements in communication, including the telephone and telegraph, made it easier for individuals to buy and sell stocks.
 Additionally, the introduction of the practice of buying stocks “on margin” allowed investors to borrow money to purchase shares.
 This practice significantly lowered the barriers to entry, enabling more people to participate in the stock market.

-See also What are the 12 principles?
+See also What Are the FCA’s Consumer Duty Outcomes?

 Key Factors: